AndyWams/figma-land/README.md

 It is a single page app (SPA), that utilizes the concept of Angular routing and lazy loading.

 Data entered on the form is sent to Google sheet.
+The application employ the Google Sheets API to enable the submission of data.

+## Libraries

+- Angular Material
+- Bootstrap
+- Aos

+Other libraries used are platformed enabled by default.

 ## Installation